ZhaoranLiu/ZhaoranLiu.github.io/_pages/about.md

 About Me
 ------

-I am a third-year PhD student at the Astronomical Institute of Tohoku University.
-I consider myself fortunate to be conducting my research in the field of galaxy formation and evolution under the guidance of Professor [Tadayuki Kodama](http://mahalo.galaxy.bindcloud.jp/pg39.html).
-Prior to this, I obtained my bachelor's degree in Astronomy from the University of Science and Technology of China (USTC).
-My research interests primarily revolve around studying dust-obscured formation activities in galaxies, as well as exploring the processes of galaxy formation within large-scale structures.
+I am a fourth-year PhD student at the Astronomical Institute of Tohoku University, researching galaxy formation and evolution under the supervision of Professor [Tadayuki Kodama](http://mahalo.galaxy.bindcloud.jp/pg39.html).
+My work focuses on studying galaxies within cluster environments using narrowband imaging with the Subaru Telescope.
+We employ multiple narrowband filters to constrain star formation and dust extinction in distant clusters, aiming to understand how the environment influences galaxy formation and evolution.

+In addition to studying large-scale structures in the early universe, I am interested in the physical processes that drive star formation within individual galaxies.
+Motivated by this interest, I collaborate with [Dr. Takahiro Morishita](https://mtakahiro.github.io), utilizing JWST NIRCam and MIRI imaging, as well as NIRCam WFSS, to investigate spatially resolved star formation obscured by dust.